 All stakeholders interviewed at the national, regional and local levels felt the CBA approach used in GEF-projects was relevant for the context in Indonesia.
 Government respondents pointed to the increasing prominence community-based approaches within government strategy.
 According to respondents, the approach of working directly with villages is embedded within national and subnational approaches to environmental management and development that focus on decentralizing decision making to the village level.
 GEF grants were used to further programming that was already in place and to advance the government's agenda.
-The additionality of the GEF in this context was seen by national government officials as providing concrete/tangible results from working directly with communities.
+The additionality of the GEF in this context was seen by national government officials as providing concrete/tangible results from working directly with communities, and in allowing for experimentation of new modalities of working with communities.
 For example, a consortium of sector experts was enabled by the GEF grant as part of the Citarum project.